- The share of open-access publications grew from 35% in 2010 to 61% in 2019.

-The journals in which researchers publish their articles are managed by publishers.
+In the current publication model, the journals in which researchers publish their articles are managed by publishers.
 Each journal subjects submitted articles to internal screening and to a peer-review process in which fellow researchers assess their quality.
 When an article is published, the copyright often becomes the property of the publisher.
-Anyone who wants to read the article has to pay to do so.
-Universities and institutes therefore conclude agreements with publishers so as to make those publishers’ journals available to their staff and students.
+Anyone who wants to read the article has to pay to do so or have a subscription.

 Open access means that research publications are available to the reader free of charge, for example to read, download, distribute, or edit – as long as the original author is credited (BOAI, 2002).